Biohazardyee/courses/Year 2/Computer Science/Data Structures and Algorithms/algorithms.md

 - In the bubble sort algorithm, for n positive integers, the algorithm requires n(n-1)/2 comparisons and at most n(n-1)/2 exchange steps.
 - Usually we do not need to know the exact number or quantity of resource required.
 - We can say the bubble sort algorithm requires roughly n^2 steps, or more professionally, we say the time complexity of bubble sort algorithm is O(n^2).

+### Big-O notation

+The big-O notation denotes an upper bound of the complexity

+The small-o notation denotes a strict upper bound of the complexity

+The Ω notation denotes a lower bound of the complexity

+The Θ notation denotes an estimate of same order of the actual complexity.

 ## Merge sort algorithm